 Extensive research supports the efficacy of the Cognitive Interview (CI):

-- Meta-Analytic Support: A comprehensive meta-analysis by Köhnken et al. (1999) encompassing over 50 studies found that the CI elicited 41% more correct details than standard interviews.
+- Meta-Analytic Support: Köhnken et al. (1999) pooled over 50 studies and found 41% more correct details than standard interviews.

-- Most Effective Components: Research by Milne and Bull (2002) discovered that while all individual CI techniques improved recall, combining “report everything” and “reinstate the context” produced better results than any other combination of the techniques.
+- Most Effective Components: Milne and Bull (2002) found that combining “report everything” with “reinstate the context” produced the strongest results of any technique combination.

 Limitations and Criticisms